 - 2.4.1 Manufacturing facility shall be inspected once after every 3 years.
-However, a facility may be inspected at any time when necessary. - 2.4.2 A domestic manufacturing facility shall be inspected once a year for the issuance of an annual business permit.
+However, a facility may be inspected any time when necessary. - 2.4.2 A domestic manufacturing facility shall be inspected once a year for the purpose of issuance of annual business permit.